 - Do not place dirt, rocks, concrete, asphalt or other construction debris in the gray or blue bins.

-- Bins not placed on the curb on a schedule collection day can be picked up by calling (915) 212-6006 or 311.
+- Bins not placed on the curb on a schedule collection day can be picked up by calling (915) 212-6048.
 Same day service not guaranteed.

-- A 10 $ fee will be charged if a solid waste driver returns to empty a garbage bin.
+- A $15 fee will be charged if a solid waste driver returns on the same day to empty a garbage bin.

 When to place bins out for collection